 First, we will define the process.
 Then, we will test the process in a real-world example.

-The process of getting the risk appetite defined
+The process of defining the risk appetite

 We will refrain from entering the discussion about who should define appetite.
 Standards and legislation handle that task very well.
 We just concentrate on how it can be done.